joannakl/learning-open-source/_articles/open-is-an-attitude/opening-your-future.md

   *   Read and watch videos on this topic

   *   Complete a thinking/writing assignment
-materials: "Pencil and paper or a computer-- a way of recording your statement."
+materials: "Pencil and paper or a computer-- a way of recording your assigment."
 ---

 * TOC